Andy Ostmeyer: This land is your land, this land is my land

 Recently, President Joe Biden restored two national monuments in Utah, reversing a decision by former President Donald Trump that had opened the previously protected areas for mining and development.

-Bears Ears and Grand Staircase-Escalante national monuments, which encompass more than 3.2 million acres, were created by Obama and Clinton, respectively.
+Bears Ears and Grand Staircase-Escalante national monuments, which encompass more than 3.2 million acres, were created by President Barack Obama and President Bill Clinton, respectively.
 Trump cut 2 million acres from the two monuments, calling restrictions on mining and other energy production a “massive land grab” that “should never have happened.”

 There is a lot to unpack in these arguments over public land, more than we can wrangle with in a short column, but any debate has to recognize a few facts: